 Stop Box tree moth caterpillar

 and other pests in 2019.
 How to treat box tree moth, stop box moth caterpillar, stop slugs, stop lilly beetle. treatment for box tree moth.

 In 2018 much of the UK had its first experience of Box Tree Moth Caterpillar.
-Though it has been around since 2014, it really made its presence felt this time.
+Though it has been around since 2014, this pest has increasing made its presence felt recently.
 And for many it was very much after the horse had bolted, with their – in many cases very expensive – box installations reduced to just a bunch of sticks.
 In addition, the recent summer heat and lack of moisture to slow recovery, with many plants overwintering without foliage.
 But you can stop box tree moth.

 Chemical spray or a more expensive nematode solution is available to treat caterpillars directly.
 Spray treatment needs to be thorough and get right inside the plant, past the protective web left by the caterpillars.
-Pump sprays with a lance can be put right into the plant, to ensure that all the foliage is covered.
+Pump sprays with a lance that are put right into the plant ensure that all the foliage is covered.
 For that reason using a hand spray is not effective.
 Because we need to kill off any infestation first, treatment is repeated every 7-10 days to start, and then approximately every 4-6 weeks between March and October.
 Importantly, the spray is absorbed into the plant, where it kills the caterpillars as they eat the leaves.

 Box tree moth – practicalities

 Timing of spray application is important.
-We spray early in the morning, ensuring that only the box caterpillars are treated.
+We spray early in the morning, helping to ensure that only the box caterpillars are treated.

 Bacillus thuringiensis var Kurstak is a product that controls box moth.
 This is a natural bacterium (not a chemical insecticide) that organic farmers use to stop crop destruction by butterflies.

 The final consideration is recovery.
 Box plants can recover from defoliation through infestation or drought.
 For full recovery you’ll need patience.
 Many box plants bear the scars of the moth onslaught after the growing season, filling out in the spring.